Irrelon/ForerunnerDB/readme.md

 npm install forerunnerdb --tag dev
 ```

-Installing via NPM will also work for browser-based development, however if you prefer
-a more traditional download, please click [here](https://github.com/irrelon/ForerunnerDB/archive/master.zip).
+### Bower
 You can also install ForerunnerDB via the bower package manager:

 ```bash
 bower install forerunnerdb
 ```

+### No Package Manager
+If you are still a package manager hold-out or you would prefer a more traditional download, please click [here](https://github.com/irrelon/ForerunnerDB/archive/master.zip).

 # How to Use
 ## Use ForerunnerDB in *Browser*